electricimp/vscode/README.md

 #### Installation From A .VSIX File ####

 1. Download the `.vsix` file from [Electric Imp’s GitHub repository](https://github.com/electricimp/vscode).
-2. Enter the following at the command line: `code --install-extension vscode-electricimp-0.x.x.vsix`
+2. Enter the following at the command line: `code --install-extension vscode-electricimp-X.X.X.vsix`

 #### Installation From Source ####